marcinduma/LTRCLD-2557/docs/aws-trust.md

 # Nexus Dasboard Orchestrator Tenant AWS Trust Configuration

-In previus step we select Tenant configuration Mode as Trusted, hence trust need to be made to allow for configuration.
+In previus step we have selected Tenant configuration Mode as Trusted, so now trust needs to be made for Cloud Network Controller to have access to AWS Account.

 ## AWS User Account Login